scalacenter/course-management-tools/README.md

 ### Getting started

-The following section detail the structure of a course master project.
+The following section details the structure of a course master project.

 To give anyone who wants to use this approach a leg-up, a template project is available [here](https://github.com/lightbend-training/course-master-template).
 Next: